9northwind/Password-Generater/README.md

 Password Generator helps to create new passwords.

 The generated passwords can be stored in a text file for accessing later.

+User can search through the file to get hold of the required data

 No need to memorize.